 I am not perfect, I'm not omnipotent, I can't produce any magic, so I have my limitations.
 Apart from this, I am available, and available within these working hours.
 I am open for work and I especially prefer to work with dreams.
 In the dream we have a clear existential message of what's missing in our lives, what we avoid doing and living.
 I use the empty chair often which implements quite a lot of your personality and other intrapersonal encounters.
 As a therapist my preference is to work with someone who is willing to work with me, someone who is willing to stay in the now and do some work with dreams.
 Essentially anyone who has a little bit of goodwill will benefit from the simplicity of this approach because we pay attention to the obvious, to the utmost surface.

-I have training and experience in using the following types of depth oriented therapy: Psychoanalytic, Gestalt therapy, Emotion Focused Therapy, using an existential philosophy and framework to understand the whole person.
+I have training and experience in using the following types of depth oriented therapy: Gestalt therapy, Psychoanalytic and Emotion Focused Therapy; using an existential philosophy and framework to understand the whole person.
 The integration of all the above therapies is what makes me who I am as a therapist.
 I don't subscribe rigidly to any one perspective, but with my intuition and experience intact, to work with whatever emerges in myself and with you in the session.

-Additionally I receive ongoing training and consultation in psychoanalytic and gestalt therapy.
+Additionally I receive ongoing training and consultation in Gestalt therapy and psychoanalytically oriented focus work.

 Psychoanalytic therapy is insight driven and therefore looks to foster change by helping you understand your past and how events from your early life could be affecting you now.
 Sessions vary according to where you are in the course of therapy, but much of the time is spent talking freely in a safe, non-judgmental environment.
 This involves looking for patterns or certain events that may hold significance.
 In this type of therapy it is believed that unconscious feelings and childhood events play a key role in mental distress.
 This is considered one of the more long-term therapy types.
 It is a gradual process that takes time, however the results can be life changing.